Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems: Abstract

 \section{Abstract}

 The thermodynamics of a system of interacting bosonic particles and antiparticles in the presence of the Bose-Einstein condensate is studied in the framework of the Skyrme-like mean-field model.
 It is assumed that the total charge density (isospin density) is conserved at all temperatures.
 Two cases are explicitly considered: zero and nonzero isospin charge of the system.
 A comparative analysis is carried out using Canonical Ensemble and Grand Canonical Ensemble.
-It is shown that the Grand Canonical Ensemble is not suitable for describing bosonic systems of particles and antiparticles in the presence of a condensate.
+It is shown that the Grand Canonical Ensemble is not suitable for describing bosonic systems of particles and antiparticles in the presence of a condensate, but an adequate study can be carried out within the framework of the canonical ensemble, where the chemical potential is a thermodynamic quantity that depends on the canonical free variable.